slatedocs/slate/source/includes/getting-started.md

 ## Importing a route

 You’re almost there!
 Assuming you’ve had no problems so far, now you can import multiple [Route](#route) objects into Foxtrot.
-Foxtrot will cache these objects for you so you don't need to import them again after the app restarts
+Foxtrot will cache these objects for you so you don't need to import them again after the app restarts.

 Here is sample code to add a route: